pcfreak30/skyd/doc/api/index.html.md

 more than the full balance of its funds every billing period.
 When the billing period is over, the contracts will be renewed and the spending will be reset.

-Each billing period begins at the beginnig of each period.
+Each billing period begins at the beginning of each period.

 **renewwindow** | blocks
 The renew window is how long the user has to renew their contracts after the